-Checking and savings accounts don't directly factor into your credit rating, but they are the foundation on which you build your finances and the first step toward building a history of paying bills on time.
+Checking and savings accounts don't directly factor into your credit rating, but they're the foundation on which you build your finances and the first step toward building a history of paying bills on time.
 Being responsible for your bills is the biggest factor that impacts your credit score.
 With a checking and savings account you can deposit money and learn the basics about managing and growing your money, from earning interest to putting repeating bills on automatic payment.

 Get a job

 And be sure to save once you have a job.
-While you will undoubtedly want to spend some of your hard-earned money, building your savings will help you develop long term-financial stability, by giving you the means to weather financial rough spots—and take advantage of investment opportunities when they come your way.
+While you'll undoubtedly want to spend some of your hard-earned money, building your savings will help you develop long term-financial stability, by giving you the means to weather financial rough spots—and take advantage of investment opportunities when they come your way.